hanbrianlee/brian/CarND-Traffic-Sign-Classifier-Project/writeup_BrianLee.md

 * validation set accuracy of ?
 97.4%
 * test set accuracy of ?
 95%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-LeNet

-* What were some problems with the initial architecture?
-Accuracy was not enough

-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-I had to increase the depth of the filters in the convolution layers.

-* Which parameters were tuned?
-How were they adjusted and why?
-Batch size was increased to 128 from 50, in order to speed up the learning time.

-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?
-It seemed that a proper dropout layer with a well chosen probability rate does improve the accuracy with a magnitude of about 1%.
-I might try this

-If a well known architecture was chosen:
 * What architecture was chosen?
 LeNet